shancs09/bowmen-watsonx/Orchestrate/Readme.md

 Refer to [Deploying applications on Code Engine](https://cloud.ibm.com/docs/codeengine?topic=codeengine-deploy-app-tutorial) and [Working with Cloud functions](https://cloud.ibm.com/docs/codeengine?topic=codeengine-fun-work) if you need help to deploy following.
 Keep in mind that
 - You need to set API_KEY environment variable for all the functions and applications
-- You need to update API endpoints for OpenPages and watsonx.ai
+- You need to update API endpoints for OpenPages and watsonx.ai in the Applications and Functions code

 Applications/Functions
 - Orchestrate